 Oregon spearheaded the medical cannabis movement in the United States.
 The state has allowed medical cannabis use since 1998, and as of July 2015, marijuana is being regulated for recreational use as well.
-Its medical program allows for numerous conditions, and the recreational program allows the use of marijuana by all adults.
+Its medical program and allows for numerous conditions, and the recreational program/grow license allows the use of marijuana by all adults.

 Aside from the numerous registration requirements, opening a marijuana growing operation in Oregon is similar to any other business with a few slight variations.
 Below is an in-depth look at the information needed to get a successful cannabis growing operation up and running in Oregon.